rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 `Iterator` trait using generics</span>

-The difference is that when using generics, as in Listing 19-21, we must annotate the types in each implementation.
-The reason is that we can also implement `Iterator<String> for Counter` or any other type, which would give us multiple implementations of `Iterator` for `Counter`.
+The difference is that when using generics, as in Listing 19-21, we must annotate the types in each implementation; because we can also implement `Iterator<String> for Counter` or any other type, we could have multiple implementations of `Iterator` for `Counter`.
 In other words, when a trait has a generic parameter, it can be implemented for a type multiple times, changing the concrete types of the generic type parameters each time.
 When we use the `next` method on `Counter`, we would have to provide type annotations to indicate which implementation of `Iterator` we want to use.

 With associated types, we don’t need to annotate types because we can’t implement a trait on a type multiple times.
 In Listing 19-20 with the